TomBursch/kitchenowl/docs/tips-and-tricks.md

 ### Share to the App

-You can share links with the kitchenowl mobile to app to directly add it to your recipe list.
+You can share recipe links to the kitchenowl mobile app to directly add it to your recipe list.